atom992/CBL4RNTodoDemoAndroid/README.md

 $ npm install --save react-native
 $ curl -o .flowconfig https://raw.githubusercontent.com/facebook/react-native/master/.flowconfig
 ```
 This creates a node module for your app and adds the react-native npm dependency.
+Note: name should not be contain capital letters.
+      If you are first install react-native,may be you should use sudo to install react-native.
 Now open the newly created package.json file and add this under scripts:
 ```
 "start": "node_modules/react-native/packager/packager.sh"
 ```